-Each trial started with a black gaze box (40×40 pixels) centered at the first letter in the text.
+Each trial started with a black gaze box $(40 \times 40 \text{ pixels})$ centered at the first letter in the text.
 Once a stable fixation inside the box was detected, it disappeared, and the sentence/letter string was presented.
 The sounds were played using the auditory boundary-change technique (Inhoff et al., 2002; Rayner, 1975).
 An invisible boundary was placed at the start of the empty space prior to the target.
 Once the eye crossed the boundary to the right, the sound was played after a 120 ms delay (Vasilev et al., 2021).
 The delay was inserted so that the sound is played, on average, approximately in the middle of the next fixation, which is when novelty distraction is stronger (Vasilev et al., 2021).
 Empirically, the sound occurred on average 118.3 ms after fixation onset, close to the desired value of 120 ms. Participants pressed the left button of the mouse to terminate the trial and to answer the task questions.

-2.5 Data analysis
+2.5 | Data analysis

-Two types of analyses were conducted: (1) a "global" analysis of eye-movements across the whole trial to investigate possible differences in oculomotor control between the two tasks (duration of all fixations, number of fixations per word, saccade length, initial landing position, first-pass skipping probability, and regression probability); and (2) a "local" analysis of the first fixation duration during which the sound is played, to investigate the novelty distraction effect.
-This is because the novelty distraction effect has been found to be immediate and constrained only to the initial fixation (Vasilev et al., 2019, 2021).
-In the analyses, a word was considered fixated if the average gaze point during a fixation fell within the pixel coordinates of the word on the screen (including the empty space immediately before
+Two types of analyses were conducted: (1) a "global" analysis of eye-movements across the whole trial to investigate possible differences in oculomotor control between the two tasks (duration of all fixations, number of fixations per word, saccade length, initial landing position, first-pass skipping probability, and regression probability); and (2) a "local" analysis of the first fixation duration during which the sound is played, to investigate the novelty distraction effect.3 This is because the novelty distraction effect.3 This is because the novelty distraction effect has been found to be immediate and constrained only to the initial fixation (Vasilev et al., 2019, 2021).
+In the analyses, a word was considered fixated if the average gaze point during a fixation fell within the pixel coordinates of the word on the screen (including the empty space immediately before it).
+Conversely, a word was considered skipped if it did not receive a fixation during first-pass reading (i.e., the initial left-to-right reading of the sentence) and the eyes landed on another word to its right.